In 2017, we decided to finally jump on the LED grow light band wagon.

 I was impressed that other than aluminum angle bracket and frame hardware, I didn’t need anything else that wasn’t in the kit from Timber.
 It was practically plug and play as far as DIY kits go.

-With all that out-of-the-way, my first thoughts are that this new light is stupendous!
+With all that out-of-the-way, my thoughts are that this new lighting is stupendous!

-Visually, the light from the 6500k COB LED’s is similar to the T5’s output.
+Visually, the light from the 6500k COB LED’s is quite similar to our T5’s output.
 Interestingly, though, it seems more “precise” from a visual perspective.
 Perhaps a little less warm than the 6500K bulbs we have in our T5 fixture, but definitely the same color range.
-I might order some 4000K and 5700K chips to experiment with, but this would likely be for an experimental build in the future.

 Turning The COB Knob Up To 11